Australian PM says 24 nationals were on New Zealand volcano

 WELLINGTON: At least 24 Australians were on New Zealand's White Island when its volcano erupted unexpectedly, and an unknown number of them were missing and feared dead, Australian Prime Minister Scott Morrison has said.

-Up to 50 people were visiting the popular tourist attraction when it exploded on Monday (Dec 9), with five confirmed dead, another 18 injured and the rest missing.
+Up to 50 people were visiting the popular tourist attraction when it exploded on Monday (Dec 9), with five confirmed dead, another 18 injured and eight missing.

 Some of the injured suffered serious burns.